The Cure For Migraine

 - Magnetic resonance imaging (MRI).
 A MRI uses a powerful magnetic field and radio waves to produce detailed images of the brain and blood vessels.
 Because MRI scans help doctors diagnose tumors, strokes, bleeding in the brain, infections, and other brain and nervous system (neurological) conditions.

 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create detailed cross-sectional images of the brain.
 Therefore this helps doctors diagnose tumors, infections, brain damage, bleeding in the brain and other possible medical problems that may be causing headaches.

 - Spinal tap (lumbar puncture).
 Our doctor may recommend a spinal tap (lumbar puncture) if he or she suspects infections, bleeding in the brain or another underlying condition.

 In this procedure, a thin needle is inserted between two vertebrae in the lower back to remove a sample of cerebrospinal fluid for analysis in a lab.

 Living with migraines

 Work with us to take back control.
-Document when you get migraines and what you were doing and eating.
+Document when you get relapses and what you were doing and eating.
 Keep a record of what the weather was like and if you were exposed to unusual smells or environments.
 Because knowing your triggers can help you prevent migraines.
-Our Neurologist may prescribe different medicines or combinations of medicines.
-Doing this helps sort out which will be most effective for preventing migraines or stopping them when they start.
+Our Neurologist may prescribe different medicines or combinations of medicines to treat migraine.
+Doing this helps sort out which will be most effective for preventing or stopping them when they start.